Welcome to the Shopping ads Policy centre

 Examples of restricted adult content: sex toys; adult magazines; sexual-enhancement products; sexually suggestive lingerie promotions.

-Google restricts the promotion of alcoholic beverages and drinks that resemble alcoholic beverages.
+Google restricts the promotion of alcoholic drinks and drinks that resemble alcoholic drinks.

-When promoting alcoholic beverages, you may not do any of the following:
+When promoting alcoholic drinks, you may not do any of the following:

 Examples of restricted alcoholic drinks: beer; wine; sake; spirits or hard alcohol; champagne; fortified wine; non-alcoholic beer; non-alcoholic wine; non-alcoholic distilled spirits.

 Google restricts the promotion of gambling-related content.

 Examples of restricted gambling-related content: national or private lotteries; sites offering bonus codes or promotional offers for gambling sites.